Genie/ Resources/ GenieSpeak/ Studies & CCAs

 Many teens believe they must "do it all" to succeed — top grades and perfect CCA records.
 But the goal should be sustainability, not perfection.
 Teach them that excellence comes from consistency, not overexertion.
 It's okay to slow down sometimes — that's part of growth.

-5. Model Healthy Balance at Home
+5. Model healthy balance at home

 Teens learn balance by seeing it.
 When parents manage work, rest, and hobbies healthily, it gives them permission to do the same.
 Share how you unwind, talk openly about stress, and model problem-solving instead of perfectionism.
 A simple "I had a long day — I'm taking a short break before dinner" shows them that rest is not laziness, but self-care.

-Final Thoughts
+Final thoughts

 Balancing studies and CCAs isn't about doing less — it's about doing smarter.
 With clear priorities, realistic planning, and emotional support, your teen can grow both academically and personally without burning out.

 Here at Genie, we care about our students beyond the academics.
-Click here to learn more about us!
+Learn more about us — and all the best on your parenting journey.